Tieman H. Dippel Jr.: Publications

 The Wisdom of Generations won a Montaigne Medal Award in 2016; it previously had won the Bronze Award for Philosophy in ForeWord Magazine.
 The Language of Conscience was translated and published by the Press of the Central Party School of the Chinese Communist Party, as a discussion of Western ethics, morality, and cultural values.

 In 2003, the Texas Legislature named Dippel the “Texas Prophet of Conscience” for his publications; the bill was sponsored by House Speaker Republican Tom Craddick, former Democratic Speaker Pete Laney, and others.

 In 2011 Dippel received the Cesar Chavez Conscience Builder Award from the Cesar Chavez Legacy and Educational Foundation.
 Dippel received the Citizen of Conscience Award from the LULAC Texas State Convention in 2013.

 Personal life

 Dippel lives in Brenham with his wife Katherine.
 He has three children and eight grandchildren.
+He was appointed a Commander of the Venerable Order of St. John (CStJ) in May 2026.